simmoe/mal/README.md

-# HTML / CSS Boilerplate
+# HTML / CSS / Javascript Boilerplate

 A basic html css boilerplate, including what you need to get starting coding fabolous webpages